microsoft/everyonecancode/day1/Application/README.md

 ![Test API Page](./images/TestAPIGetImages.png)

-- Select GET/images endpoint hit `Try it Out` and then hit `Execute`, once you get the 200 Response Code you have a successful running service!
+- Select the _GET/images_ endpoint hit `Try it Out` and then hit `Execute`, once you get the 200 Response Code you have a successful running service!
 Congratulations!

 ### Integrate Azure Web App Url in Github Secret